Introduction

 order by (ordering columns...)

-With this flow style, you can describe data processing pipelines in a natural order to create complex queries.
-You can also add operators for testing or debugging data in the middle of the query.
-This flow syntax is gaining traction and has been adopted in Google's SQL to simplify writing SQL queries.
-For more details, see SQL Has Problems.
+This flow-style syntax allows for creating complex queries in a natural order and adding adding operators for testing or debugging data in the middle of the query.
+Google's SQL has also adopted this flow-style by introducing the pipe syntax to simplify writing SQL queries: SQL Has Problems.
 We Can Fix Them: Pipe Syntax In SQL (VLDB 2024).

 Architecture